LifengJerryTang/CS_6400_Movie_Recommender_Project/README.md

 1. Navigate to the project folder
     ![navigate](https://github.gatech.edu/storage/user/37340/files/046470b6-af73-4d15-b653-39693146c792)<br><br><br>
 2. Start Docker Desktop<br><br>
-3. Go back to your terminal and run "docker-compose up -d" **to start Milvus**
+3. Go back to your terminal and run "docker-compose up -d" **to start Milvus.**
+   1. **Note: this step assumes that you installed Milvus in the project folder.
+If you installed Milvus somewhere else, you need to navigate to that folder first.**
    ![image](https://github.gatech.edu/storage/user/37340/files/4941bda6-32df-46db-95f3-d02cf84f71cc)<br><br>
 4. Now, it's time to store some user and movie feature data into both MySQL and Milvus. <br><br>
 5. Before you can store data into MySQL, open the project using an IDE and find the "store_db_mysql.py" file.